9dots/get-coding-curricula/devy/archived/minecraft/beginner/lesson-plans/lesson-1/lesson.md

   1. Right click on turtle.
   2. Select editor and create a new file program.
   3. Type code for Program #3 from above, reference API on the right.
       Tip: Teach autocomplete using right arrow or tab.
   4. Click on the Run Button.
   5. Observe turtle’s actions.
       Tip: Exit turtle menu to back up from turtle to get a better view of turtle building.
   6. Press ‘0’ (zero) to reopen turtle menu.
 Click undo to undo all building and reset turtle.
   7. Run program again.

 #### 4. Elaborate: Build Challenges (20 minutes)

 - [ ] **Guided Practice:** Together as a class, program turtle to build the first and second challenge in Minecraft | L1 playlist.
-Write code in pixelBots to complete the pixelBots challenge, then use that as a plan to write code for turtle in Minecraft.

-> > “Now we know how turtle moves, let’s start building.
-We will use pixelBots to plan what we will build in Minecraft.”
+> > “Now we know how turtle moves, let’s start building in Minecraft.”

 **Steps:**
   1. Go to pixelBots.io, code link: V8LP4